NicolasCognito/JC-CLI/README.md

    - Each rule can further modify the world state

 8. **View Rendering**:
-   - View system reads the updated world.json file
+   - View system reads the snapshot file if needed
    - It renders the game state according to view-specific rules
    - Different views can present the same data differently (player vs. admin)